 Vocal Fold Paralysis

-At the UW Health Voice and Swallowing Clinic, patients experiencing vocal cord paralysis are evaluated for diet, medical history, vocal habits, professional speaking load and potential acid reflux problems.
+At the UW Health Voice and Swallow Clinic, patients experiencing vocal cord paralysis are evaluated for diet, medical history, vocal habits, professional speaking load and potential acid reflux problems.
 Magnified imaging of the vocal cords (stroboscopy) is obtained to record digital images of the vocal cords and their vibration.

 Our team uses leading-edge diagnostic procedures including high speed digital imaging that are not available elsewhere in the state.
 A complete vocal cord evaluation will take approximately two hours.

 Office-based procedures to repair vocal cord paralysis include vocal cord injections, performed with only topical or local anesthesia.
 An array of injectibles are available to patients.
 These injections can be performed with minimal discomfort, allowing patients to return to work the same day.